Reading Room Procedures

 Some items are stored on the “open shelves” in the reading rooms and Reference Center.
-These books are no longer self-service and must be requested at least three days ahead of your appointment, by making a manual request in Aeon.
+These books are no longer self-service and must be requested by making a manual request in our online request system.
 For assistance with making a manual request, Contact a Librarian.
 Open shelf call numbers have the following prefixes or location notes:

 - Ref: located in the Blatchford Reference & Bibliographical Center (third floor); for example: Ref BX841 .N44 2003

 - Local History Ref: located in the General Collections Regenstein Reading Room (second floor); for example: Local History Ref F548.25 .D86 2005

 - Chicago Browsing: located in the General Collections Regenstein Reading Room (second floor); for example: Chicago Browsing HA730.C5 L63 1995

 - Open Shelf Microforms: located in the General Collections Regenstein Reading Room (second floor).